Four-manifolds, geometries and knots: Hirsch length

-The above result is from [HL92].
+The above result is from \cite{[HL92]}.
 The argument can be simplified to some extent if $G$ is countable and torsion-free.
-(In fact a virtually solvable group of finite Hirsch length and with no nontrivial locally-finite normal subgroup must be countable, by Lemma 7.9 of [Bi].
-Moreover its Hirsch-Plotkin radical is nilpotent and the quotient is virtually abelian, by Proposition 5.5 of [BH72].)
+(In fact a virtually solvable group of finite Hirsch length and with no nontrivial locally-finite normal subgroup must be countable \cite[Lemma 7.9]{[Bi]}.)

 \begin{lemma} Let $G$ be an elementary amenable group.
 If $h(G)=\infty$ then for every $k>0 $ there is a subgroup $H$ of $G$ with $k<h(H)<\infty$. \end{lemma}

 \begin{proof} We shall argue by induction on $\alpha(G)$.
 The result is vacuously true if $\alpha (G)=1$.
 Suppose that it is true for all groups in $U_\alpha$ and $G$ is in $\ell U_\alpha$.
 Since $h(G)=$ l.u.b.$\{ h(F)|F\leq G,\medspace F\in U_\alpha\}$ either there is a subgroup $F$ of $G$ in $U_\alpha$ with $h(F)=\infty$, in which case the result is true by the inductive hypothesis, or $h(G)$ is the least upper bound of a set of natural numbers and the result is true.
 If $G$ is in $U_{\alpha+1} $ then it has a normal subgroup $N$ which is in $\ell U_\alpha$ with quotient $G/N$ in $U_1 $.
 But then $h(N)=h(G)=\infty$ and so $N$ has such a subgroup. \end{proof}